SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

 1. Start by checking out this [table](https://pytorch.org/vision/stable/models.html#table-of-all-available-classification-weights) which contains a list of pretrained weights in `torchvision`.
-Try finding an
+Try finding

     * Efficient net
     * Resnet
     * Transformer based

-    model that has in the range of 20-30 mio parameters.
+    models that have in the range of 20-30 million parameters.

 2. Write a small script that first initializes all models, creates a dummy input tensor of shape [100, 3, 256, 256] and then measures the time it takes to do a forward pass on the input tensor.
 Make sure to do this multiple times to get